 Cells starved of nourishment due to injury will soon die.
 These dying cells stimulate the release of histamine causing the blood vessels to dilate which increases blood supply and extra nutrients to help repair the damaged tissues.
-With an increase in blood supply the capillary walls become much more permeable and Protein and inflammatory substances are pushed into the area causing swelling.
+With an increase in blood supply the capillary walls become much more permeable with Protein and inflammatory substances pushed into the area causing swelling.

 Muscle spasm may also occur causing the muscle to contract helping prevent further movement.
 This may restrict blood flow and place more pressure on nerve endings, leading to increased pain.

 By applying ice immediately after a soft tissue injury the level of swelling and amount of blood allowed to leak out may be substantially limited.
 This can also be assisted by compression, elevation and rest, hence "ICER", (or more commonly "RICE)

 Failure to follow the RICE protocol will increase the period of recovery from injury.
 If the injury is severe and not properly managed, it may create long term problems for the athlete.